ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-21-git_basics.md

 ![PhD Comics: "FINAL".doc (c) 2012 Jorge Charm](http://www.phdcomics.com/comics/archive/phd101212s.gif)

-A set of changes is called a *commit*.
+A set of changes is called a **commit**.
 It typically contains changes to multiple files.
-It also contains a timestamp, information about the user who made the changes, and a *log message* that explains the changes.
+It also contains a timestamp, information about the user who made the changes, and a **commit message** that explains the changes.
 The history consists of all the commits.
-The VCS stores the history in a storage area called a *repository*.
+The VCS stores the history in a storage area called a **repository**.

 Modern distributed VCS such as *Git* or *mercurial* make it easy for multiple developers to work on the same project.
-They have support for *merging* changes from different people into a single new file, and for resolving *conflicts*, i.e., the case when the same part of a file was changed (the changes "collided").
-Online platforms such as [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org/) provide free repositories in the cloud (but you don't need them to use a VCS!).
+They have support for **merging changes** from different people into a single new file, and for **resolving conflicts**, i.e., the case when the same part of a file was changed (the changes "collided").
+Online platforms such as [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org/) provide free repositories in the cloud (but you don't need these platforms to use a VCS!).

 We will use [Git](https://git-scm.com/).
-For the class you should get into the habit to version control your work, both in class, home works, and projects.
+For the class you should get into the habit to version-control your work: in class notes, home works, and projects.
 You will later use GitHub to submit code that you develop as part of your assignments and projects.